Syrov-Egor/chemsynthcalc/paper.md

 competitors are operations with non-integer coefficients and atomic amounts, and a fast, rich, and well-documented API.
 Four linear algebra methods are implemented for performing operations on a chemical reaction matrix.
-Three of them are adopted from the literature, and one of them (combinatorial or exhaustive search method) is original.
+Three of them are adopted from the literature and one of them (combinatorial or exhaustive search method) is original.
 The stability and performance of the calculations were measured against a large dataset of inorganic synthesis reactions.

 # Statement of need

-A solid-state synthesis of inorganic compounds is vital field in material science for production of variety of materials.
-The synthesis of photocatalysts, superconductors, ferroelectrics, phosphors and other materials by calcination of solids, hydrothermal or sol-gel methods requires calculations of the precursor masses before weighing, grinding and heating.
+The solid-state synthesis of inorganic compounds is a vital field in material science for the production of a variety of materials.
+The synthesis of photocatalysts, superconductors, ferroelectrics, phosphors, and other materials by calcination of solids, hydrothermal or sol-gel methods requires calculations of the precursor masses before weighing, grinding, and heating.

 `chemsynthcalc` was created to help scientists calculate inorganic synthesis.
 There are three main aspects to this problem.
-First of all, a single student, scientist, postdoc, etc., working in their lab trying to synthesize a new material.
+First of all, a single student, scientist, postdoc, etc., works in their lab trying to synthesize a new material.
 The sample size of potential reactions is quite small in this case, and the scientist can use the old-fashioned pen-and-paper method.
 But why should one not try to automate this boring task?
-Secondly, while we are not quite there yet, one can imagine a robotic inorganic synthesis station, like Dr. Cronin [@Sans2015] devices.
+Secondly, while we are not quite there yet, one can imagine a robotic inorganic synthesis station, like Dr. Cronin devices [@Sans2015].
 In this case, we need to calculate a large number of reactions fast and precisely, and we really should not hard-code all the masses beforehand.
 Finally, there are datasets of text-mined inorganic reactions [@Kononova2019].